 Foreign fishing has the potential to either exacerbate conflict and deplete Somali resources or support long-term economic security by providing income to the country if licensed, managed, and enforced effectively.
 Fishers from at least 13 foreign nations fish in Somali waters.
 They extract three times more fish from Somali waters than domestic fishers, often competing for the same species and fishing grounds.
 Besides this direct conflict over resources, foreign fishing is a major source of resentment for Somali coastal communities that see foreign fishers as stealing their fish, committing violence against local fishers, and as an example of ineffective governance mechanisms that fail to protect the Somali people.
 However, if effectively managed in a way that preserves livelihoods, ecosystems, and fish stocks, foreign fishers present an opportunity for increased revenue from fishing licenses and sector economic growth if these vessels can eventually land and process their fish in Somali ports.

 The fishery for highly migratory species in the Indian Ocean is extensive and lucrative.
 Vessels from countries near and far fish for tuna, billfishes, sharks, and mackerels off the Horn of Africa.
 The area of most intense fishing varies according to season and type of vessel, but one area of high overall catch in the Western Indian Ocean is off the Somali coast.
+Currently, fishing effort is concentrated outside the Somali exclusive economic zone (EEZ) because there is no centralized licensing mechanism for these vessels to fish in Somali waters.
+To remedy this, the Federal Government of Somalia, the Somali Regional Member States, and the international community are working to create a cohesive licensing system for tuna fishing in their EEZ to capitalize on the potential revenue from foreign fishing.

 The Somali region has long depended on maritime trade as a main driver of its economy.
 That connection to the rest of the world was cut off during the height of piracy.
 In recent years though, as piracy has decreased and commerce has expanded, shipping has resurged in the region, especially benefitting the large port cities.